Canada expels Indian diplomat as it investigates India's possible link to Sikh activist's slaying | Law-Order

 ''But to hear the prime minister of Canada corroborate a potential link between a murder of a Canadian citizen on Canadian soil by a foreign government is something I could never have imagined,'' Singh said.

+British Columbia Premier David Eby said he's received a briefing from Canada's spy agency about the ''assassination'' of Nijjar and he's ''deeply disturbed'' by what he was told.

-The World Sikh Organization of Canada called Nijjar an outspoken supporter of Khalistan who ''often led peaceful protests against the violation of human rights actively taking place in India and in support of Khalistan.'' ''Nijjar had publicly spoken of the threat to his life for months and said that he was targeted by Indian intelligence agencies,'' the statement said.
+He said he's calling on the Canadian government to share all information related to ongoing foreign interference and ''transnational organized crime threats.''
+The World Sikh Organization of Canada called Nijjar an outspoken supporter of Khalistan who ''often led peaceful protests against the violation of human rights actively taking place in India and in support of Khalistan.'' ''Nijjar had publicly spoken of the threat to his life for months and said that he was targeted by Indian intelligence agencies," the statement said.

+Niijar's New York-based lawyer, Gurpatwant Singh Pannun, has said Niijar was warned by Canadian intelligence officials about being targeted for assassination by ''mercenaries'' before he was gunned down.
+Janice Stein, a political scientist and international relations expert at the University of Toronto, said to kill a Canadian citizen on Canadian soil is astounding.
+"It's tragic for Canada because we have issues of foreign interference with the two largest economies in Asia, China and India.
+And we have two very large diaspora from both countries.
+This is not what we want," Stein said.

+''We have the most diverse community in the world in Canada.
+We have people from everybody's country.
+We accept this and we give license Russia to hunt Canadian Ukrainians.
+You can't.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)